Security tiers

 GEMINI_API_KEY=… ← Gemini CLI uses this

-GITHUB_TOKEN=ghp_… ← git push to artifact repo uses this
+GITHUB_TOKEN=ghp_… ← git push uses this

 AWS_ACCESS_KEY_ID=… ← aws s3 sync uses this